kamleshpd3x/Streamify/README.md

 ---

 <div align="center">
-  Made with ❤️ by Prasant
+  Made with ❤️ by Kamalesh
 </div>